Snap (card game): The game

 The pack of cards is dealt out among the players in face-down stacks as equally as possible.
 Play proceeds with the players taking it in turns to remove a card from the top of their stack and place it face-up on a pile alongside it.
-If two cards on the tops of any of these piles are ever identical (or, if a conventional pack of cards is used, are of the same number), the first player to shout "Snap!" takes both face-up piles and adds them to the bottom of their own stack.
+If two cards on the tops of any of these piles have matching values (eg. two fives or two kings), the first player to shout "Snap!" takes both face-up piles and adds them to the bottom of their own stack.
 The player who accumulates all the cards wins.

 A "snap pool" is created from matching stacks if two players shout "Snap!" at the exact same time, or from a player's own stack if they shout "Snap!" in error.
 Players can shout "Snap pool!" instead of "Snap!" if the matching cards also match the pool, and may take the pool for doing so.
 (If multiple players call "snap pool", the newly matching cards are also added to the pool.)